PatrykKula27/mth4300-classwork/Midterm Review/Midterm 2 Review/Midterm2Notes.md

 3. Destructors
 4. Arrow Operators
 5. Linked List
-6. STL List
+6. STL List + Iterators
-7. Iterators
-8. Selection Sort
+7. Selection Sort
-9. Big O
+8. Big O
-10. File Streams
+9. File Streams

 ## 1. Operator Overload
 Operator Overloading allows you to redefine how operators work with user-defined data types.
 It allows the user to create specific scenarios for each operator in a class.
 Operators such as ```+```, ```-```, ```==```, ```<<```, ```>>```, ```*```, and ```/``` can be overloaded.